JWock82/Pynite/docs/source/reporting.rst

 * PDFKit - ``PDFKit`` converts HTML files to PDF files via ``wkhtmltopdf`` (see discussion on ``wkhtmltopdf`` below).
 * Jinja2 - ``Jinja2`` is a templating engine used for creating HTML files using Python.

 You'll also need to install ``wkhtmltopdf``, which is a program, rather than a Python library.
-Installers for various operating systems can be freely downloaded here: [download wkhtmltopdf](https://wkhtmltopdf.org/downloads.html).
+Installers for various operating systems can be freely downloaded here: `download wkhtmltopdf <https://wkhtmltopdf.org/downloads.html>`_.

 Configuring ``wkhtmltopdf`` on Windows
 ======================================